 Private and Public (Final) Defenses

-Public Defenses may not be scheduled any sooner than 7 days following successful completion of the Private Defense and approval of any necessary revisions to the dissertation.
-(Exceptions to the seven-day period between the Private and Public Defenses are rare but may be requested under extenuating circumstances.
-Requests should be submitted in writing to MIC’s Director of Graduate Studies following a successful Private Defense and must be approved by the MIC Departmental Chairman.)
+- Public Defenses.
+The Public Defense may not be scheduled any sooner than 7 days following successful completion of the Private Defense.
+(Exceptions to the seven-day period must be approved by the MIC Departmental Chairman).

 Final Details - After the Final Defense

-First stop: GSAS office (101 Randall Hall).
-It is recommended that you take these instructions with you because you will need the PTAO and address below.
-Required materials:
+Bound copies can be ordered either before or after the deadlines.
+It is recommended that you take these instructions with you because you will need the PTAO below.

-- Large envelopes – one for the CDs and one for each bound copy, all labeled.
+- Large envelopes – one for each bound copy, labeled.

 - Please ask if mentor would prefer a bound copy or a digital copy on CD.
 A CD copy is free and if they want a bound copy, they should provide a PTAO.

-- If you want more than one copy for yourself, you should pay for it yourself.
+- If you want more than one personal copy, you should pay for it yourself.